Taco Seasoning Recipe – Ditch the Packet for GOOD! – with VIDEO

 Note: I recently posted a new version of this recipe that yields two cups: Large Batch Homemade Taco Seasoning.

 Note: I’ve had some comments that this is quite spicy.
 If you’re not a huge spicy food fan, I’d cut down on the amount used per pound of meat — start with one tablespoon and add more to taste.
-Or you could leave the red pepper flakes out of the mixture for a more toned-down version of this taco seasoning.
+Alternatively, you could leave the red pepper flakes out of the mixture for a more toned-down version of this taco seasoning.

 adapted from allrecipes.comAll images and text © .